 Although healthy eating and regular exercise are helpful, for most people with high LDL cholesterol these lifestyle measures will not be sufficient.
 Not that they are unimportant - because they are important - just that they often need to be complemented by the additional help of medications.

-The most potent medications to lower LDL cholesterol are statin drugs.
-Particularly potent are rosuvastatin (Crestor) and atorvastatin, though others (such as simvastatin) are also effective.
+The most commonly used medications to lower LDL cholesterol are statin drugs.
+Of these, particularly potent are rosuvastatin (Crestor) and atorvastatin (Lipitor), though others (such as simvastatin) are also effective.

 Other drugs to treat abnormal lipids (cholesterol and triglycerides) are fibrates, niacin, and, not often used nowadays, "binding resins" such as cholestyramine.